ameloa/streamorder/README.md

 For questions, please email Amel at ameloa@stanford.edu.

 In this repository, we present our python implementations of three methods for balanced graph partitioning --- Balanced Label Propagation (Ugander and Backstrom, 2013), Social Hash partitioner (Kabiljo et al, 2017; Shalita et al, 2018), and Restreamed Linear Deterministic Greedy (Nishimura and Ugander, 2013).
-ReLDG is accelerated using Cython; to build Cython code, execute `python setup.py build_ext --inplace` from within the `/src` directory.
-Otherwise, these implementations are not optimized for performance but for analyzing various design decisions of each.
+For the most part these implementations are not optimized for performance but for analyzing various design decisions of each.
+However reLDG is accelerated using Cython.
+To build the Cython code, execute `python setup.py build_ext --inplace` from within the `/src` directory, and move the contents of the newly-created `/src` folder into the outer directory (uncomment and execute cell 1 of the Jupyter notebook below).

 We used the following versions of external python libraries:
 * `cvxpy==1.1.1`